• Skip to primary navigation

 Ingredients and substitutions for Chocolate Pudding Pie

-• Butter: Cold and cubed helps you press it into your flour without heating it up too much as you work it.
+- Butter: Unsalted cold and cubed helps you press it into your flour without heating it up too much as you work it.
 Make sure that butter is fully coated with flour so no puddles form during baking.
-Unsalted was used here, however, you could absolutely substitute salted butter here.

-• Milk: The base of that creamy pudding is the milk with whole used here, however, you could definitely substitute in any creamy dairy free milk.
+- Milk: The base of that creamy pudding is the milk with whole used here, however, you could definitely replace in any creamy dairy free milk.

 Equipment needed to make this